History of slavery in the Muslim world: 19th and 20th centuries

-The strong abolitionist movement in the 19th century in England and later in other Western countries influenced slavery in Muslim lands.
 Appalling loss of life and hardships often resulted from the processes of acquisition and transportation of slaves to Muslim lands and this drew the attention of European opponents of slavery.
 Continuing pressure from European countries eventually overcame the strong resistance of religious conservatives who were holding that forbidding what God permits is just as great an offense as to permit what God forbids.
 Slavery, in their eyes, was "authorized and regulated by the holy law".
 Even masters persuaded of their own piety and benevolence sexually exploited their concubines, without a thought of whether this constituted a violation of their humanity.
 There were also many pious Muslims who refused to have slaves and persuaded others not to do so.
 Eventually, the Ottoman Empire's orders against the traffic of slaves were issued and put into effect.

 According to Brockopp, in the 19th century, "Some authorities made blanket pronouncements against slavery, arguing that it violated the Qurʾānic ideals of equality and freedom.
 The great slave markets of Cairo were closed down at the end of the nineteenth century and even conservative Qurʾān interpreters continue to regard slavery as opposed to Islamic principles of justice and equality."

 Slavery in the forms of carpet weavers, sugarcane cutters, camel jockeys, sex slaves, and even chattel exists even today in some Muslim countries (though some have questioned the use of the term slavery as an accurate description).

 According to a March 1886 article in The New York Times, the Ottoman Empire allowed a slave trade in girls to thrive during the late 1800s, while publicly denying it.
 Girl sexual slaves sold in the Ottoman Empire were mainly of three ethnic groups: Circassian, Syrian, and Nubian.
 Circassian girls were described by the American journalist as fair and light-skinned.
 They were frequently sent by Circassian leaders as gifts to the Ottomans.
 They were the most expensive, reaching up to 500 Turkish lira and the most popular with the Turks.
 The next most popular slaves were Syrian girls, with "dark eyes and hair", and light brown skin.
 Their price could reach to thirty lira.
 They were described by the American journalist as having "good figures when young".
 Throughout coastal regions in Anatolia, Syrian girls were sold.
 The New York Times journalist stated Nubian girls were the cheapest and least popular, fetching up to 20 lira.